strags/pico-rmiieth/README.md

 # pico-rmiieth
 100Mbit/sec RMII interface for Raspberry Pi Pico

 Should work with most off-the-shelf LAN8720 modules.
+(Just google "Amazon LAN8720" to find a bunch of near-identical compatible modules).

 ## Usage